mikebelanger/StrengthTracker/README.md

 #### Tech Details

 Code for both front, and back-end is mostly written in [Nim](http://www.nim-lang.org).
+The backend compiles to C, the frontend to JS.
 This breaks down to:

 * Frontend: [Karax](https://github.com/pragmagic/karax) for DOM-manipulating and some [Tachyons](https://tachyons.io/) for style.
 * Backend: [Allographer](https://github.com/itsumura-h/nim-allographer) as an ORM (with a Sqlite db), and [Jester](https://github.com/dom96/jester) for routing.